Skip to content

 Methodology

-The 10 properties are selected from 190+ venues on French Wedding Style by four criteria: (1) verified Garden Setting style attribute on the directory (9 of 10 carry the tag explicitly; Grand-Hôtel du Cap-Ferrat is included by editorial judgement for its six-hectare palace-hotel landscape grounds, with the missing classification tag flagged for repair); (2) a sequence of distinct outdoor zones suitable for ceremony, cocktails, and seated or extended cocktail dining; (3) mature plantings or landscape-architect provenance giving the gardens substantive visual weight; (4) editorially vetted by the FWS team.
-Two of 10 estates publish operational data directly with FWS: Château de Vitry-la-Ville and Château de Paon.
-The other 8 are editorially curated entries based on public information.
-Curated shortlist last reviewed April 2026.
+The properties are selected from 190+ venues on French Wedding Style by four criteria: (1) verified Garden Setting style attribute on the directory (almost every estate carries the tag explicitly; one palace hotel is included by editorial judgement for its six-hectare landscape grounds, with the missing classification tag flagged for repair); (2) a sequence of distinct outdoor zones suitable for ceremony, cocktails, and seated or extended cocktail dining; (3) mature plantings or landscape-architect provenance giving the gardens substantive visual weight; (4) editorially vetted by the FWS team.
+Several of the estates publish operational data directly with FWS; the rest are editorially curated entries based on public information.
+Curated shortlist last reviewed June 2026.

 Last reviewed May 2026.